-The social sciences are concerned with the study of human behavior and the human condition.
+The behavioral sciences are concerned with the study of human behavior and the human

-The various disciplines within social science are united in their quest to understand
+condition.
+The various disciplines within behavioral science are united in their quest

-The social science major is designed to provide the student with an integrated liberal
+The behavioral science major is designed to provide the student with an integrated

-arts background that focuses on social science and fulfills the lower-division requirements
+liberal arts background that focuses on behavioral science and fulfills the lower-division

-for specific upper-division majors.
-Occupational choices for social scientists are
+requirements for specific upper-division majors.
+Occupational choices for social scientists

 Depending on the individual's specialization, career opportunities may be found most